jepstein-eagle/adaptable/packages/adaptable-ng-aggrid/README.md

 # adaptable-ng-aggrid

-Repository for the **AdapTable Angular ag-Grid Wrapper** (adaptable-angular-aggrid)

-The Angular Wrapper allows you to install, instantiate and reference AdapTable using ag-Grid in an "Angular-friendly" manner.
+Repository for the **AdapTable Angular ag-Grid Wrapper** which allows you to install, instantiate and reference AdapTable (using ag-Grid) in an "Angular-friendly" manner.

 ## Upgrade Guide